 This course involves the development of aural recognition skills by means of rhythmic, melodic and two-part dictation.
 Students will build fluency in sight singing through the use of drills, exercises and music of the common practice period and develop harmonic and multi-part awareness.
 Offered fall.
+NOTE: This course should be taken concurrently with MUS-151 MUSLB-151 MUS-161 MUSLB-161.
+MUS 101 may be taken as a prerequisite or corequisite.
+Offered fall.

-Aural Skills II
+Aural Skills II 1 Credit Hour